visgl/math.gl/docs/modules/geoarrow/api-reference/geoarrow.md

 ### `getGeoArrowRowCount(column)` / `getGeoArrowVertexCount(column)`

 Count logical rows or native coordinate tuples directly over descriptors.
-Serialized columns must be decoded before vertex counting and therefore report zero.
+Serialized columns report zero native vertices until decoded with the `/wkb` bridge.

 ## Bounds and coordinate transforms

 ### `getGeoArrowBounds(column)`

 Returns `[minX, minY, maxX, maxY]`, or `null` when no finite native coordinate exists.

+### `getGeoArrowRowBounds(column)`

+Returns one XY bound (or `null`) per logical row in a single descriptor traversal.
+This is the preferred primitive for loaders and query engines that need conservative row pruning.

 ### `mapGeoArrowCoordinates(column, mapper, options?)`